-Rivers are among the world’s greatest and most sublime wonders, flowing throughout the planet while providing a vital habitat for species both large and small.
+Rivers are among the world’s greatest and most sublime wonders, carving their way through landscapes to deliver life-giving water.
 There are an incredible 150,000 named rivers across the planet, and possibly even more that we don’t yet know about.
 But have you ever wondered which rivers are the largest and most impressive of them all?
-From the colossal Nile River and the incredible Amazon to the almighty Congo, these are the top 6 largest and most vital rivers that keep our planet surviving and thriving.
+From the colossal Nile River and the incredible Amazon to the almighty Congo, these are the top five longest rivers in the world that keep our planet surviving and thriving.

 1. The Nile River (6,650 km)

-Today the Nile River is recognized by the Guinness World Records as the longest river in the world.
-It is approximately 4,32 miles, or 6.650 kilometers long.
-The Nile flows through many nations before spilling out into the Mediterranean Sea.
-Along this route the Nile makes its way through or along the border of several different African countries, including Uganda, Ethiopia, Kenya, Tanzania, Egypt, Sudan and South Sudan.
-Meanwhile, tributaries that feed into the river include the Blue Nile, the White Nile and the Atbara.
+Today the river Nile is recognized by the Guinness World Records as the world’s longest river.
+It is approximately 4,320 miles, or 6,650 kilometers long.
+From its source at Lake Victoria, the Nile flows through many African nations before spilling out into the Mediterranean Sea.
+Along this route the Nile makes its way through or along the border of several different African countries, including Uganda, Ethiopia, Kenya, Tanzania, Egypt, Sudan, and South Sudan.
+Meanwhile, tributaries that feed into the river include the Blue Nile, the White Nile, and the Atbara.
 Given the extensive distance it travels, it is no surprise that the Nile is a major water source, particularly for farming and irrigation.
 It is also home for a wide variety of wildlife including hippopotami, Central African rock pythons and Nile crocodiles.
+The Nile was revered by the people of ancient Egypt who relied on its annual flood to irrigate their fields.

 2. The Amazon River (6,400 km)